 What is York Castle: motte and bailey castle, tower keep castle (including Clifford's Tower), and site of part of Romano-British fort-vicus and Anglian cemetery?

-York Castle is a motte and bailey castle founded in 1068 by William the Conqueror during the Norman conquest of England, with its distinctive stone keep, Clifford's Tower, constructed in the late thirteenth century on the original motte.
+York Castle is a substantial fortification comprising a motte and bailey structure built by William the Conqueror following the Norman conquest of 1066, with a stone keep constructed in the 13th century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011799.

 Who is responsible for protecting York Castle: motte and bailey castle, tower keep castle (including Clifford's Tower), and site of part of Romano-British fort-vicus and Anglian cemetery?